HuobiRDCenter/huobi_cpp_contract/README.md

-# Huobi Futures Cpp Demo (but only supports linear swap now)
+# Huobi Cpp SDK For Contracts v3

-This is Huobi Cpp Demo as interface library, you can import it to your application.
+This is Huobi Cpp SDK v3, you can import to your project and use this SDK to query all market data, trading and manage your account.
+The SDK supports RESTful API invoking, and subscribing the market, account and order update from the WebSocket connection.

-The Demo API supports both RESTful and websocket to get/sub the market, account and order infomation.
+If you already use SDK v1 or v2, it is strongly suggested migrate to v3 as we refactor the implementation to make it simpler and easy to maintain.
+The SDK v3 is completely consistent with the API documentation of the new HTX open platform.
+Compared to SDK versions v1 and v2, due to changes in parameters of many interfaces, in order to match the latest interface parameter situation, v3 version has made adjustments to parameters of more than 80 interfaces to ensure that requests can be correctly initiated and accurate response data can be obtained.
+Meanwhile, the v3 version has added over 130 new interfaces available for use, greatly expanding the number of available interfaces.

 ## Table of Contents